 Following this question respondents were asked if they have an adequate supply of water for fire/emergency suppression.
-32% of respondents said no. 51.8% of respondents said 1 do not know.
-5.4% of respondents said yes.
+32% of respondents said no. 51.8% of respondents said I do not know 5.4% of respondents said yes.
 This was a close-ended question.

 Next respondents were asked if there were fire hydrants available in their area.
 7.1% of respondents said no. 17.9% of respondents said I do not know.
 64.3% of respondents said yes.
-This was a close-ended question.
+This was a closeended question.

-When asked if their Tribe/Tribal community need fire preparedness assistance 51.8% of respondents said 1 do not know, 7.6% of respondents said no and 26.8% of respondents said use.
+When asked if their Tribe/Tribal community need fire preparedness assistance 51.8% of respondents said 16 not know, 7.6% of respondents said no and 2.6.3% of respondents said yes.
 In the narrative comments section one response was that "we all need to become fire practitioners and return fire to our homelands" and another said that "not every Tribal member get an opportunity to learn about cultural uses of fire, due to our families being separated without land."
-Responders said that in addition to better management, Tribes and Tribal members need training, equipment, emergency kits, plan development assistance, funding, capacity and training for more community members.
+Responders said that in addition to better management, Tribes and Tribal members need training, equipment, emergency kits, plan development assistance, funding, capacity, and training for more community members.
 This was a close-ended question but had the ability to input commentary.

-When asked if they needed funding for fire preparedness 21.4% of respondents said no, 34% of respondents said I do not know and 26.8% of respondents said yes.
-Six respondents agreed that training, programs, and equipment, along with training for fire preparedness would be of interest.
-Two respondents said they need funding.
-One respondent wrote there is a need for fire insurance and preparedness plan.
+When asked if they needed funding for fire preparedness 21.4% of respondents said to not know and 26.8% of respondents said yes.
+Six respondents said on to know and 26.8% of respondents said yes.
+Six respondents age of the not know and 26.8% of respondents worte there is a need for fire insurance and preparedness jaid.
 Another respondent mentioned they are very "interested in fire preparedness."
-It would be worthwhile to touch base with the respondents that said they did want funding for preparedness endal guestion with the ability to input commentary.
+It would be worthwhile to touch base with the respondent shat said they did want funding for preparedness and align more detailed needs with what support we can provide.
+This was a close-ended question with the ability to input commentary.

-Q 53 - 58.
-Miscellaneous - Tribal Input on Challenges in Their Communities
+Tribal Input on Challenges in Their Communities

 When asked what factors make housing a challenge in this community 96% of respondents said that they struggled against the barrier of the cost of living in the Bay Area.
-This was an open-ended question.
+This was an open-ended questior